aardvarkzone/supabase_compliance_tool/README.md

 - Guidance on compliance requirements
 - Explanations of check results
 - Recommendations for addressing issues
-- Context-aware compliance advice

 To use the AI assistant:
 1. Ensure your OpenAI API key is properly configured
 2. Type your question in the chat interface
 3. Get instant responses about compliance issues and solutions
-4. Export chat history if needed for documentation

 ## Security Considerations